Polish Kolaczki Cookies

 Instructions

-- In the bowl of the a stand mixer fit with a paddle attachment, or in a large bowl with a hand mixer, cream together the butter and cream cheese on medium/high speed until light and fluffy.
+- In the bowl of the a stand mixer fit with a paddle attachment, or in a large bowl with a hand mixer, cream together the butter (226 grams/ 1 cup) and cream cheese (226 grams/ 8 ounces) on medium/high speed until light and fluffy.
 This should take about 2 minutes.

-- Mix in the vanilla and the salt until well combined.
+- Mix in the vanilla extract (¼ teaspoon) and the salt (½ teaspoon) until well combined.=

-- With the mixer running on low speed, add the flour slowly until all incorporated.
+- With the mixer running on low speed, add the flour (270 grams/ 2 ¼ cups) slowly until all is incorporated.
 You will have a very thick and sticky dough.

-- Transfer the dough between two pieces of plastic wrap or parchment paper and press it out to about 1/2" thick.
-Chill in the refrigerator for about 45 minutes, until easy to handle.
-You can chill the dough for longer, but may need to let it sit out for a bit before rolling it.
+- Chill in the refrigerator for about 45 minutes-1 hour, until easy to handle.
+You can chill the dough for longer but you may need to let it sit out at room temperature before rolling it.

 - Dust a clean work surface liberally with powdered sugar.
-Take about 1/4th of the dough and dust the top with more powdered sugar.
-Roll out to a square about 1/4" thick.
+Take out one disc of dough and dust the top with more powdered sugar.
+Roll out to a square about ¼ inch (0.6 cm) thick.
 Keep the rest of the dough in the refrigerator as you work.

-- Using a pizza cutter or bench knife, cut the dough into 2 inch by 2 inch squares.
+- Using a pizza cutter or bench knife, cut the dough into 2x2 inch (5x5 cm) squares.

-- Bake at 350 F (170 C) for 14-18 minutes, until just barely golden brown.
-Transfer to cooling racks to cool completely.
+- Bake for 14-18 minutes, until just barely golden brown.
+They won't brown very much.
+Transfer to wire racks to cool completely.

 - Dust cooled cookies with powdered sugar before serving.
 If you will not be serving right away, wait to dust until right before serving.